New Global Students

 1. Standard Design Courses (predominantly asynchronous with some synchronous elements) are created by the original instructor/designer who did the course videos.
 The Global staff and the “Instructor of Record” keep the course up to date on each scheduled semester.

-2. “Online LIVE” Design Courses (featuring weekly web conference calls) are prepared to have weekly synchronous meetings with the class.
-They may contain a variety of other elements including course videos.
+2. “Online LIVE” Format Courses (featuring weekly web conference calls) are prepared to have weekly synchronous meetings with the class.
+They may contain a variety of other elements, including course videos.
 "Online LIVE" classes are open to every Western student and scheduled with distance students in mind.

-3. The Threshold Design Courses (residential intensives sponsored by Global) are during one week of each semester.
+3. The Threshold Format Courses (residential intensives sponsored by Global) meet during one week of each semester.
 They are created especially for students at a distance or with time restraints to have an opportunity to take a class at a residential campus (in person).

-4. Cohort Design Courses (with face-to-face instruction) The "Cohort" design has students working through their program in a group.
+4. Cohort Format Courses (with face-to-face instruction) The "Cohort" format has students working through their program in a group.

-5. FLEX Design Courses (residential courses with web conference connection) The FLEX section is for those needing the web conference connection to a residential class.
-This design only applies to 0-3 courses a semester at the instructor's discretion.
+5. FLEX Format Courses (residential courses with web conference connection) The FLEX section is for those needing the web conference connection to a residential class.
+This format only applies to 0-3 courses a year at the instructor's discretion.

 * If you have further questions about any of these, please contact your academic advisor.